 Is a religious trip right for you?

-The Pilgrim: Who's Going
+The Pilgrim: Who's Going?

 "Meaningful," "spiritual" and "religious" travel may be little more than modern catch phrases, but travelers have been making pilgrimages throughout history.
-From time immemorial, religious travel has been about celebrating and solidifying one's faith, by means of fellowship, charity, mindfulness or solitude!
-In the 16th century, Spanish Jesuits traveled to Paraguay, Brazil and Argentina to establish missions among the native people (though it must be said that their colonial pursuits were ultimately unwelcomed; the Jesuits were expelled in the mid-18th century).
+From time immemorial, religious travel has been about celebrating and solidifying one's faith, by means of fellowship, charity, mindfulness or solitude.
+In the 16th century, Spanish Jesuits traveled to Paraguay, Brazil and Argentina to establish missions among the native people (though it must be said that their colonial pursuits were ultimately unwelcome; the Jesuits were expelled in the mid-18th century).
 Buddhist hermits made the journey to spend long periods in caves meditating.
 As part of coming-of-age rites, many African tribes sent their young males off on "spirit quests"; often painful or frightening, this initiation into adulthood was nonetheless a necessary trip.

 Though the stakes might not be as high today -- risking life and limb to cross the Atlantic and set up shop among a potentially hostile people -- religious travel forges on.
 Modern church/synagogue/mosque group trips are omnipresent, whether in the form of volunteer vacations or visits to holy sites.